NYUMaLab/mturk/README.md

 - For the first 5 trials, participatns are asked to find the location of <b>orientation</b> change.
 - In the 6th trial, participatns are asked to find the location of <b>color</b> change.

-## Experiment 2: Delayed estimation to test one's irrelevant color
+## Experiment 2: Delayed estimation to test one's irrelevant color memory
 ### Main file: testcol.html
 - At the top of the html document, you can find related Javascript files.